Alfresco/alfresco-sdk-samples/README.md

 ## Running Share AMP examples (share)

-To run Share AMP examples you run enter the `share` folder and run the following command:
+To run Share AMP examples you run enter the `share` folder and run the "run.sh" script.
+Alternatively you run this command:

 	mvn integration-test -P amp-to-war